microsoft/CCF/doc/operations/configuration.rst

 .. note::
     Transaction commit latency in a CCF network is primarily a function of signature frequency.
 A network emitting signatures more frequently will be able to commit transactions faster, but will spend a larger proportion of its execution resources creating and verifying signatures.
 Setting signature frequency is a trade-off between transaction latency and throughput.

     The signature interval options specify the intervals at which the generation of signature transactions is `triggered`.
-However, because of the parallel execution of transactions, the actual intervals between signature transactions may be slightly larger.
+However, because of the parallel execution and queuing of transactions, the intervals between signature transactions may be slightly larger in practice.

 - ``jwt_key_refresh_interval_s``: Interval (seconds) after which JWT keys for issuers registered with auto-refresh are automatically refreshed.
 Default value: ``1800`` s.